 - Brown butter adds a nutty richness that deepens the chocolate flavor.

-- Thickly foamed eggs lighten the batter, for brownies that are fudgy but not overly dense, and that form a glossy, flaky crust on top.
+- Thickly foamed eggs lighten the batter, for brownies that are fudgy, not overly dense, and that form a glossy, flaky crust on top.

 - Cocoa powder reduces the need for flour, making the brownies especially flavorful and tender.